arunyagurjar/colorfordes/README.md

 An intuitive color picker Chrome extension, Color by Fardos lets you pick and save colors from any site on the browser.
 You can also customize colors, save multiple colors and liner and circular gradients, adjust the keyboard shortcuts to your liking, find complementary shades and tints for any color, and much more.

-Download for:
+Avalable for:

-## Chrome Firefox
+Chrome Firefox

 ### Live color picker (Free)

 Live Color Picker is a Chrome extension to select any color from any website and save it right through your browser tab.
 It lets you copy colors in different formats like HEX, RGB, and HSV.
 You can also adjust colors using the RGB ring and use it in your image editing tool.

-Download for:
+Avalable for:

 Chrome